joshgoebel/keyszer/README.md

 ```

+**What if my keyboard seems laggy or is not repeating keys fast enough?**

+You likely need to set the [virtual] keyboards repeat rate to match your actual keyboard.

+Here is the command I use:

+    xset r rate 200 20

+For best results your real keyboard and Keyszer [virtual] keyboard should have matching repeat rates.
+That seems to work best for me.
+Anytime you restart keyszer you'll need to reconfigure the repeat rate because each time a new virtual keyboard device is created... or maybe it's that there is only a single repeat rate and everytime you "plug in" a new keyboard it changes?

+_If you could shed some light on this, please [get in touch](https://github.com/joshgoebel/keyszer/issues/55)._

 **Does Keyszer support FreeBSD/NetBSD or other BSDs?**

 Not at the moment, perhaps never.
 If you're an expert on the BSD kernel's input layers please